Wengex/PyADLdap/README.md

         user.enable() #method call save()
         user.disable()  #method call save()

-If we want to find multiple Active Directory objects you can use the "filter" method instead of the "get" method:
+If you want to find multiple Active Directory objects you can use the "filter" method instead of the "get" method:

     Get all enabled computers, whose name does not begin with HST and not by LTP: